-March 26, 2025 / This Management's Discussion and Analysis of the Financial Position and Results of Operations ("MD&A") is the responsibility of management and has been reviewed and approved by the Board of Directors.
+May 14, 2025 / This Management's Discussion and Analysis of the Financial Position and Results of Operations ("MD&A") is the responsibility of management and has been reviewed and approved by the Board of Directors.
 This MD&A has been prepared in accordance with the requirements of the Canadian Securities Administrators.

 Throughout this document, NeuPath Health Inc. is referred to as "NeuPath", "we", "our" or "the Company".
 This MD&A provides information management believes is relevant to an assessment and understanding of the consolidated results of operations, cash flows and financial condition of the Company.
-The following information should be read in conjunction with the Consolidated Financial Statements and the notes thereto for the year ended December 31, 2024.
+The following information should be read in conjunction with the Condensed Consolidated Interim Financial Statements and the notes thereto for the three months ended March 31, 2025, the annual Consolidated Financial Statements and the notes thereto and the annual MD&A for the year ended December 31, 2024.
+The Condensed Consolidated Interim Financial Statements reported herein have been prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting.
 NeuPath's accounting policies are in accordance with International Financial Reporting Standards ("IFRS").